(a) For purposes of this section, the terms defined in this subdivision have the meanings given them.

 (b) The commission shall establish interim environmental cost values associated with each method of electricity generation by March 1, 1994.
 These values expire on the date the commission establishes environmental cost values under paragraph (a).

 The commission shall not approve a new or refurbished nonrenewable energy facility in an integrated resource plan or a certificate of need, pursuant to section 216B.243, nor shall the commission allow rate recovery pursuant to section 216B.16 for such a nonrenewable energy facility, unless the utility has demonstrated that a renewable energy facility is not in the public interest.
-The public interest determination must include whether the resource plan helps the utility achieve the greenhouse gas reduction goals under section 216H.02, the renewable energy standard under section 216B.1691, or the solar energy standard under section 216B.1691, subdivision 2f.
+When making the public interest determination, the commission must consider:

 (a) A utility may select resources to meet its projected energy demand through a bidding process approved or established by the commission.
 A utility shall use the environmental cost estimates determined under subdivision 3 in evaluating bids submitted in a process established under this subdivision.